SpiritBreaker226/pokemon-rewind/README.md

 ## Notes

+### Server

-- Sets will *not* be in its a database table since as to the requirements, uses one Set.
+- Sets will _not_ be in its a database table since as to the requirements, uses one Set.
 Also, to keep the application complexity down.
-Suppose we need to add more Sets to the database.
+- Suppose we need to add more Sets to the database.
 Then we will need to add a Sets table and a link table to connect the Cards table to its Sets table so that a card with the same artwork can be in multiple Sets.
   - Use is following in a the link table when you are:
     - set_id - id from the set table
     - card_id - id from the card table